juhoinkinen/Annif-wiki/Usage-with-Docker.md

 To connect to the Maui backend while running via `docker-compose`, in the endpoint entries of `projects.cfg` file the default `localhost` needs to be replaced by `mauiservice` (and when trained as above the model name is `kirjastonhoitaja`, and the full entry is then `endpoint=http://mauiservice:8080/mauiservice/kirjastonhoitaja/analyze`).
 Note also that to be able to use a new model the services need to be restarted.

+A custom Mauiservice configuration file can be used by changing the path in the env `JAVA_OPTS="-DMAUISERVICE_CONFIGURATION=/srv/maui/mauiservice.ini"` in [`docker-compose.yml`](https://github.com/NatLibFi/Annif/blob/master/docker-compose.yml#L21) to the path of the customized file, e.g. to `/annif-projects/mauiservice.ini`, which is then mounted from the host system and can be conveniently edited.

 The `docker-compose.yml` can be edited to remove unnecessary services, e.g. if if one only wants to use the Maui backend.
 Note that [the mauiservice container can also be run withouth `docker-compose`](https://github.com/NatLibFi/mauiservice/blob/dockerize-mauiservice/DEVELOPER.md#usage-with-docker), and in that case the container needs to be started with `--network="host"` flag so it is accessible from the host system.